Kamesuta/BungeePteroPower/README.md

 ## Key Features

 - Automatically stops servers using Pterodactyl's API when there are no players on the server for a certain period of time.
+    - The time until shutdown can be configured for each server.
 - Automatically starts servers using Pterodactyl's API when players join the server.
-- The time until shutdown can be configured for each server.
 - Permissions settings allow for specifying players who can manually start servers and players for whom automatic startup is enabled upon joining.
+- You can reset the server from a backup when it shuts down.
+    - This is useful when creating mini-game servers that reset once played.

 ![Overview](https://github.com/Kamesuta/BungeePteroPower/assets/16362824/3cece79e-b41a-4119-a6cd-4800dd4f705d)